cjw20/09-Juicy-Breakout/README.md

-# 09-Juicy-Breakout
-A modified version of Breakout for project 9
+This project contains a modified version of the game Breakout for project 9.
+The sprites for the tiles have been modified to be in a alternating red/yellow pattern.
+A sound effect also plays when the ball comes into contact with a tile.